On this site we use kakor to make the site work best.

 In most cases you have the right to be informed when we start processing your personal information and why we are doing so.
 You also have the right, free of charge, to request information on whether your personal data is being processed by us and, if so, which data this involves.
 You must personally write to us to request this information.
 You have the right to receive this information within one month.
 We also need to verify that you are the person you claim to be.
 Our contact details are given above.

 You have the right to request that your data is deleted, updated or corrected.

 This means that even if you withdraw your consent and the data based on that consent is no longer processed, your personal data may still be kept by us for other purposes, such as to comply with other laws that we are obliged to follow.
 Anyone who believes that a company is breaking the Personal Data Act or other personal integrity legislation can inform the Swedish Data Protection Authority.
 Read more at the Swedish Data Protection Authority website.

-Power to the youth is a young reference group for Gothenburg's 400th anniversary in 2021.
+Power to the youth is a young reference group for Gothenburg's 400th anniversary.

 Power to the Youth was formed in 2014 for the created by and including Young People focus year.
 Their aim is that young people should have more influence and they are involved in the development of Gothenburg’s anniversary projects.
 The group works together to get young people’s needs met in Gothenburg, all the way to Gothenburg’s Anniversary Celebration 2023.
 The youth reference group is comprised of 10 members aged 18 to 24, from various districts of Gothenburg.
 The group is evolving in stages and the participants currently work in three working groups that focus on priority areas for Gothenburg’s 400th anniversary that they should have influence over.
 The three working groups work with Prototyp Göteborg, Communication and Gothenburg’s Anniversary Festival.
 Through this, they contribute to the City of Gothenburg’s goal of increasing young people’s influence and participation.